AndergassenLab/Allelome.LINK/README.md

 <img width="250" alt="logo 2" src="https://github.com/AndergassenLab/Allelome.LINK/assets/146940261/e02b66ad-6bc4-410e-81ef-5d83b355b98b" align="right">

 # 4. Run Allelome.LINK
-To run Allelome.LINK you just need your *locus_table.txt* file from the Allelome.PRO v2.0 run.
+To run Allelome.LINK the *locus_table.txt* file from the Allelome.PRO v2.0 run is needed.
 To start Allelome.LINK, type in your command line:
 Usage:
 ```bash
 Rscript Allelome.LINK.R -i <input_locus_table.txt> -o <output_directory> [options]
 ```
-Again, please make sure that Allelome.LINK is in your PATH or give the full direction to the file.
+Again, please make sure that Allelome.LINK is in your PATH, or give the full direction to the file.
 Allelome.LINK is linking loci within a given window size in *cis*.
-You can specifiy your the genomic window by the --window-size or -w flag which is the number of basepairs up- and downstream of the locus (see table 4).
+You can specify your genomic window by the --window-size or -w flag, which is the number of base pairs up and downstream of the locus (see Table 4).
 The default value is 100Kb in each direction from a given locus.
-Further you can specify the number of total reads that have to cover a gene to consider it for the analysis (--total-reads/-r; default: 20), as well as the --allelelic-bias/-b to define the cut-off that distinguishes bialleic from allele-specific expression.
-The default value is 0.7, which means that at least 70% of the reads from a genes have to be expressed from one allele to consider it as imbalanced.
+Further, you can specify the number of total reads that have to cover a gene to consider it for the analysis (--total-reads/-r; default: 20), as well as the --allelelic-bias/-b to define the cut-off that distinguishes biallelic from allele-specific expression.
+The default value is 0.7, which means that at least 70% of the reads from a gene have to be expressed from one allele to consider it as imbalanced.
 Please find all options described in Table 4.

 <br />

 ## 4.1 Input files
 * Locus table (.txt format) as given by Allelome.PRO.
-To run Allelome.LINK you simply need the **locus_table.txt** file from your previous Allelome.PRO run.
+To run Allelome.LINK the *locus_table.txt* file from the Allelome.PRO v2.0 run is needed.

 <br />